Fine Art Appraisals

 Untitled installation of stacks of more than 300,000 abstract drawings by Vanda Vieira-Schmidt.
 Exhibition view, The Keeper at the New Museum (NYC), 2016.

+It is very easy to get overwhelmed by the “not fun parts” of owning a lot of art.
 I understand the art markets inside and out, with an incisive, analytical eye towards what information is most important for collectors.
 I’m a digital native, so it’s easy for me to apply the latest, easiest tools.
-And I have good knowledge of art history, particularly within Modern and Contemporary art, and a great eye, so I can understand where you’re coming from.
-Some of the work I’ve done for clients includes:
+I have studied as well as lived experience in living with huge collections, particularly Modern and Contemporary art.

 If you can’t right now pin down where something is, perhaps I can streamline your record keeping or take a load off your shoulders.
 Reach out today using my contact page.